How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 I understood her aggravation.
 I paid generous commissions and those 7 possible sales could have netted Trina as much as $14,000.
 I shared with her how salespeople commonly become frustrated when their hard sales efforts and persuasion skills fail to produce signed agreements, payments, or deposits.
 And the salespeople miss out on commissions and / or raises.

-Out of frustration I have heard everything:
+Out of frustration I have heard everything from salespeople:

 “Buyers are liars.”